 The Michigan Legislative Retirement System (MLRS or System) is a single employer, public employee, defined benefit retirement pension plan and post-employment healthcare plan governed by the State of Michigan (the "State").
 The System was created by Public Act 261 of 1957, as amended, and provides retirement and ancillary benefits to eligible current and former state legislators.
 The System's pension plan was established by the State to provide retirement, survivor and disability benefits to the Michigan Legislature, elected for the first time before March 31, 1997.
 In addition, the System's other postemployment benefit (OPEB) plan provides health care to eligible vested members, the option of receiving health, prescription, dental and vision coverage under the Michigan Legislative Retirement Act.
 Public Act 200 of 2011 amended the System's enabling statute and closed the OPEB Plan.
-The System's financial statements are included as a pension (and other employee benefit) trust fund in the combined financial statements of the State of Michigan.
+The System is a fiduciary component unit of the State of Michigan and its financial statements are included as a pension and other employee benefit trust fund in the State of Michigan Annual Comprehensive Financial Report.

 The System operates within the legislative branch of state government.
 The System's Board of Trustees appoints the director who serves as executive secretary to the System's board, with whom the general oversight of the System resides.
 Public Act 486 of 1996 amended the System's enabling statute to mandate that persons elected to the Michigan Legislature after March 30, 1997, participate in a state-wide defined contribution pension plan administered by the State of Michigan Department of Technology, Management and Budget.
 Thus the defined benefit plan is a closed plan.
-The System's financial statements are included as a pension and other employee benefit trust fund of the State of Michigan Comprehensive Annual Financial Report.
 The defined contribution retirement plan operates as a 401(k) plan and is part of the State of Michigan 401K plan.
 The State of Michigan 401K plan annual financial report is issued separately.